-Most companies have a customer satisfaction research programme in place, but not all are made equal.
-Some are active agents of change – they spur the organisation to act, building stronger customer relationships, boosting customer loyalty and ultimately improving commercial performance.
-Others are passive observers – they simply report on the situation but do little to change it.
-So, how do you ensure that your customer satisfaction programme makes a positive difference?
+Most B2B companies have a customer satisfaction survey programme in place, but not all are made equal.
+Some customer satisfaction surveys are active agents of change – they spur the organisation to act, building stronger customer relationships, boosting customer loyalty and ultimately improving commercial performance.
+Others customer satisfaction surveys are passive observers – they simply report on the situation but do little to change it.
+So, how do you ensure that your customer satisfaction survey makes a positive difference?

 Rule 1: Create a working group